rafaelvm/notes-study/README.md

 # How to use

-`npm install` or `yarn`
+`yarn install`

-`npm run dev` You can now play with the local develop envirenment.
+`yarn` You can now play with the local develop envirenment.

 Edit `pages/page1$.tsx` or other souce files, the playground will inflect your change instantly.

-`npm run build` The app are built and served.

-`npm run ssr` The app are built into a static site (Static-Site Generation) and served.

 ---